 State law (California Government Code Section 53237.1) requires that all members of the City Council complete biennial sexual harassment prevention training and education.
 This is sometimes referred to as “Assembly Bill 1661 training.”
 The most recent training records are available below.

 City employees receive compensation and benefits as established by the City Council.
-The City’s salary ranges and most recent employee compensation and benefits resolutions are available below.
+The City’s salary ranges and current employee compensation and benefits resolution are available below.

 The City Manager is appointed by the City Council and receives compensation and benefits as set forth in his employment agreement.
 The City Manager currently receives an annual base salary of $187,445.40, a $150 per month ($1,800 per year) technology allowance, and such other supplemental benefits as are generally available to management employees of the City.